CharlesGillingham/CMIDI/README.md

 - 	Receiver list is not thread-safe and should not be modified when the clock is running.

-###Low priority todo
+####Low priority todo
 These are nits or missing features that would effect the current project.
 Don’t need to do these at all.

+CMIDITransport
--- 	CMIDITransport: MouseDown.
+-	MouseDown.
 Should allow the caller to drag the current time.
 Need to capture MouseDown/MouseUp.
 Code to do this is in one of the back up versions of SqueezeBox
--	CMIDITransport: Set the current time in various formats.
+-	Set the current time in various formats.
 Complicated, because we’re not bound to anything; we have to get the string and parse it.

+CMIDIMessage+Description
--	CMIDIMessage+Description:Files for strings.
+-	Files for strings.
 Should we just save the arrays?
 See what this looks like, see if it’s editable.
-- 	CMIDIMessage NSCopying
--	CMIDIMessage+Description: Indent strings.
+-	Indent strings.
 We need to divide and indent long strings, perhaps with \.
 We need to respect the “indent” parameter in that CMIDIIndent routine.

+CMIDIMessage
+-	NSCopying

+CMIDITempoMeter / CMIDIMessage+MetaMessage.
--	CMIDITempoMeter / CMIDIMessage+MetaMessage@tempoMessage.
-Thirty-seconds per eights .... this is in the tempo message, but I doubt that it's correct in every case ... using this may cause more problems than it solves.
+-	Thirty-seconds per eights .... this is in the tempo message, but I doubt that it's correct in every case ... using this may cause more problems than it solves.
+CMIDISequence.outputUnit
--	CMIDISequence.outputUnit Check thread safety.
+-	Check thread safety.

+CMIDIFile
--	CMIDIFile: split “standardize” code into a separate.
+-	split “standardize” code into a separate.

+Everywhere
 - 	check that all #pragma marks are all 80 characters wide
 -	check that headers all read the same.
 -	check that NS_DESIGNATED_INITIALIZER is used correctly everywhere.
 - 	check inspection tests have the same header format.

-##Unsupported features
+####Unsupported features
 These are all well outside the scope of my current project.
 To be fixed with someone else's help.

 CMIDIMessage: